KyloIO/kylo-docs/installation/KyloConfiguration.rst

 ..

-Step 2: Add the hive-site.xml file
+Step 2: Add the hive-site.xml File
 ==================================

 Specify "hive-site.xml".
 It should be located in the following location: